cndolo/cndolo.github.io/_pages/about.md

 ---

-Hi, I am Charmaine (she/her) and I am currently working towards my PhD at the Technical University of Dresden under the supervision of [Prof. Dr. Florian Tschorsch](https://tu-dresden.de/ing/informatik/sya/ps/chair/tschorsch).
+Hi, I am Charmaine (she/her) and I am currently working towards my PhD at the Technical University of Dresden advised by [Prof. Dr. Florian Tschorsch](https://tu-dresden.de/ing/informatik/sya/ps/chair/tschorsch).

 I am a computer scientist (Master's from the Humboldt University in Berlin) with